TakeprofitTechnology/ReleaseNotes/TPT PAMM.md

 # TPT PAMM

+## Version 2026.9.14.1003   (14 September, 2026)
+* Fixed an issue where Performance Timeline and Portfolio Growth started one day earlier than the actual start date.
+The first data point now shows the correct date, and reconstructed history no longer misses a day.

 ## Version 2026.9.2.77  (2 September, 2026)
 * Improved daily return calculations to handle deposits and withdrawals correctly.

 ## Version 2026.8.27.930 (27 August, 2026)
 * Simplified the My Accounts page to show only the signed-in account and removed address group details.